varunsharma/python-urltools/README.md

 * unquote path, query, fragment
 * collapse path (remove '//', '/./', '/../')
 * sort query params and remove params without value

+`normalize` uses the functions for splitting and normalization which are descriped below.
+The hostname is not tolowered `normalize_host`.
+It is already done in the `split_host` step before to make splitting of malformed netlocs easy.

 ### Parse